dosordie/ioBroker.midea-serialbridge/README.md

 ## Configuration

 Open the adapter configuration in the ioBroker Admin.
 Enter the IP address (or hostname) and port of your serial bridge.
 You can enable or disable polling for each datapoint and configure custom intervals.
 If no custom interval is specified, the global interval is used.
+Enable the checkbox **Expose raw status datapoints** to automatically create read-only states for every property reported by the device (e.g. timers, lights or diagnostic flags).

 The following datapoints are available out of the box: